 - Would I like to study in a large or a smaller university?

 - Do I want to be where other Heriot-Watt students are?

 - What interests/activities do I want to develop around my studies?
 Where is the best place to achieve this?

-The International Student Advisors Office (ISAO) will be able to provide you with all relevant and up-to-date visa information.
+The Global Student Office team will be able to provide you with all relevant and up-to-date visa information.